-Redis Enterprise Software (RS) supports server/instances/VMs with multiple IP addresses, as well as IPv6 addresses.
+Redis Enterprise Software supports servers, instances, and VMs with multiple IPv4 or IPv6 addresses.

 Traffic overview

-RS related traffic can be logically and physically divided into internal traffic and external traffic:
+Redis Enterprise Software traffic is divided into internal traffic and external traffic:

-• “Internal traffic” refers to internal cluster communications, such as communications between the nodes for cluster management purposes.
+• “Internal traffic” refers to internal cluster communications, such as communications between the nodes for cluster management.

-• “External traffic” refers to communications between the clients and the databases, as well as connections to the management UI in the browser.
+• “External traffic” refers to communications between clients and databases and connections to the Cluster Manager UI.

-When only one IP address exists on a machine that serves as an RS node, it is used for both internal and external traffic.
+When only one IP address exists on a machine that serves as a Redis Enterprise node, it is used for both internal and external traffic.

 Multiple IP addresses